You may have seen photos from the mock-up train design back in October.

 Doors have yellow highlights to assist the vision-impaired.
 Sections of some carriages are marked as preferred bicycle and pram boarding points.
 You might also spot the gutter along the top of the carriage near the roof.
 This will have a kind of mesh design on the top to prevent train surfers grabbing it.

 Here’s an exclusive tip for you, from a senior person on the project team: because of the internal cavity for the doors, the seats away from the doors are just very slightly bigger.
-So if in coming years you’re catching one of these trains and you’d like a tad more space, pick one further into the carriage!
+So if in coming years you’re catching one of these trains and you’d like a tad more space, pick a seat further into the carriage!

 Overall I think it looks great, and the level of consultation has been far greater than on previous designs in the train fleet.
 Numerous groups, including PTUA, have been involved right through the process.
 A summary of the consultation is here.